fredhopp/flip-flop-prompter/DEVELOPMENT.md

-## íº¨ CRITICAL WORKFLOW RULE - NEVER BREAK THIS íº¨
+## ï¿½ï¿½ï¿½ CRITICAL WORKFLOW RULE - NEVER BREAK THIS ï¿½ï¿½ï¿½
 - **NEVER push to git without explicit user confirmation first**
 - **ALWAYS ask: "Ready to commit and push these changes?" before any git push**
 - **This rule is ABSOLUTE and cannot be violated**